tisage/llm-synthetic-spam-benchmark/README.md

 ---

-**Note**: Full experimental code, detailed methodology, and comprehensive results will be released upon paper acceptance.
+**Note**: Experimental settings, detailed methodology, and comprehensive results are detailed in our ICISSP 2026 paper.